Alkin06/TNLTK/README.md

 ### Image to Text

 - Open the Image to Text tab in TNLTK.
-- Upload the image containing text.
-- Click the "Convert" button to get the text from the image.
+- Upload the image containing text to get the text from the image.

 ![Image to Text GUI](Soon)

 ### Speech to Text

 - Open the Speech to Text tab in TNLTK.
-- Upload the audio file.
-- Click the "Transcribe" button to get the text from the speech.
+- Upload the audio file to get the text from the speech.

 ![Speech to Text GUI](Soon)